30 Salesforce Marketing Cloud Interview Questions & Answers

 Summary

-Marketing Cloud is a complex tool that requires knowledge around best practice configuration and administration, which makes hiring for Marketing Cloud professionals a critical job.
-The right answers will prove you are the right person for the role.
+Marketing Cloud is a complex tool that requires knowledge around best practice configuration and administration, which makes hiring for Salesforce Marketing Cloud professionals a critical job.
+Answering interview questions in the right way will prove you are the right person for the role.

-If you haven’t done so already, read what a typical Marketing Cloud job description requires from candidates.
+You can read more about what a typical Marketing Cloud job description requires from candidates in this post.

 Good luck!